friflo/Friflo.Json.Fliox/Engine/README.md

 ## Script

 `Script`s are similar to components and can be added / removed to / from entities.
-`Script`s are classes and can be used to store data.
+`Script`s are classes and can also be used to store data.
 Additional to components they enable adding behavior in the common OOP style.

 In case dealing only with a few thousands of entities `Script`s are fine.